Sonicbasedrop/f1-the-memory-game/README.md

   * Cards in contact.html taken from [Bootstrap](https://getbootstrap.com/)<br>

   ### Content
-  * The content of this software was created by Ivan Ulysses based on research discussion with Stina Nilsson, EGS/T.<br>
+  * The content of this software was created by Ivan Ulysses based on research done troughout the duration of this course.<br>

   ### Media
-  * The photos used on the website were downloaded from contributors to unsplash.com, a free image and photos site.
+  * The photos used as background image for the game was downloaded from Abed Isamil who is a contributor to [Unsplash](https://www.unsplash.com), a free image and photos site.<br>
-  * Hero image on index.html was supplied by [Anastase Maragos](https://unsplash.com/photos/HyvE5SiKMUs)
-  * Background cover image on index.html was supplied by [Hayley Kim Design](https://unsplash.com/photos/eot-ka5dM7Q)<br>
-  * Background image on contact.html was supplied by [John Arano](https://unsplash.com/photos/h4i9G-de7Po)<br>
+  * You can download Abed´s photos [Here](https://unsplash.com/@abedismail)
-  * Backround image on pricing.html was supplied by [Victor Freitas](https://unsplash.com/photos/hOuJYX2K5DA)<br>
+  * The card images and back face image was provided by [Formula 1](https://www.formula1.com)

 # Acknowledgements
- * I would like to thank my mentor Daisy McGirr for her guidance, patience and support throughout my project.
+ * I would like to thank my mentor Daisy McGirr for her guidance and support throughout my project.
- * I would like  to thank my fellow student Matt Bodden for helping me with some issue encountered with some of my code.